physicsninja/physicsninja.github.io/_posts/science/2017-01-08-Low-Noise-Current-Source.md

 The controller of the current source will be, again, non-other than the venerable arduino microcontroller.
 In order to control the current using the op-amp I had to find a way to generate a smooth, DC voltage to supply to the op-amp to set the current as described above.
 At first, I tried to use a digitally controlled potentiometer as the voltage source with the wiper voltage with respect to ground setting the current.
 I was able to get the potentiometer to behave as expected by itself on a prototyping board, but I couldn't get it to work as expected as part of the isolated circuit.

 Then I discovered these motorized linear potentiometers[1].
 Oh my.
-These are so cool and they solve the problem of robustly setting the current by being able to physically change the value a potentiometer.
+These are pretty neat and they solve the problem of robustly setting the current by being able to physically change the value a potentiometer.

 To make the system closed loop, I added in a 10 bit ADC that reads out the voltage across the sensor resistor in the op-amp circuit.
 This gives me around 10 microamp precision, nominally, given my choice of resistors.